zio/zio/docs/datatypes/core/zio/error-management.md

   }
 ```

-The `ZIO#catchSome` cannot eliminate the error type, although it can widen the error type to a broader class of errors.
-So unlike the `ZIO#catchAll` we are not required to provide every match case.

 #### Catching Defects

 Like catching failures, ZIO has two operators to catch _defects_: `ZIO#catchAllDefect` and `ZIO#catchSomeDefect`.
 Let's try the former one: